jomiq/space_col/README.md

 # Usage

-See jupiter examples and stress tests in `test_ipy/main.py`.
+See Jupyter examples and stress tests in `test_ipy/main.py`.
 There are plotting functions in the `juputil` folder.
 The [plotly](https://plotly.com) library is used.
 Use the `PointGenerator.py` class to generate different types of random distributions.
 Basic workflow:

 ```
 import SCA